pism/pism/doc/sphinx/contributing/how-to.rst

 Write data to a file
 --------------------

-`IceModelVec::define()` will define all spatial dimensions used by a variable.
+`array::Array::define()` will define all spatial dimensions used by a variable.
 However, we usually need to "prepare" a file by defining the time dimension and appending a value to the time variable.